Aryo15/Proxima/docs/installation.rst

     flaskbb --config flaskbb.cfg run

 You can either pass an import string to the path to the (python) config file you’ve just created, or a default config object.
 (Most users will follow the example above, which uses the generated file).
 This is how you do it by using an import string.
-Be sure that it is importable from within FlaskBB:
+Be sure that it is importable from within Ekaayam:

     flaskbb --config flaskbb.configs.default.DefaultConfig run